All News

 As reported by Statista in 2019, there are 57 million users of mobile banking only in the United States and the share of US banks offering bill payments through mobile bank accounts is 86%.
 The role of mobile apps in banking transactions is escalating due to their ease of use and fast payment transfer rate.
 Mobile banking provides ease of transfer money from anywhere, account holders don’t have to visit banks for payment transfer they can do that from their mobiles.
 According to Forbes, there has been a swift rise in the usage of mobile banking during COVID-19.

 The security of mobile bank accounts and transactions is still a question among the masses.
 Common people still have serious concerns over the use of mobile apps as an alternative to banks.
 Now, this is the responsibility of mobile banking services providers to answer the above concern.
 A mobile bank should adopt stringent measures for the security of its user while ensuring the best customer experience.
-These five techniques secure mobile banking in the best possible way.
+These five techniques secure mobile banking in the best possible way – to follow by each fintech software developer.

 1. Two-Factor Authentication or OTP